marilomf/gh-pages-example/index.md

 ## News

-- Some event
+- Some event in Otaniemi
-- Another exciting event
+- Another exciting event in Helsinki
 - More news